 And what shall I say about our bodies?
 From the Venus de Milo to the David of Michelangelo, and on to all our fascination over and indeed addiction to human bodily beauty – and to the even more captivating magic peering eerily through human faces – am I to accept, lying down, that all this is just an accidental intersection of impersonal and random material forces?

-In order to get to the ‘truth’ about our fantastical bodies, do I need to engage in the futile effort of trying to imagine millions upon millions of finally unimaginable years that slowly lumbered toward the genetic math that made Scarlett Johansson look beautiful?
-And when we push open the heavy gate to our inner life, and find multi-universes of religion, philosophy, literature, painting, drama, dance, music, beauties, terrors, prospects, vistas, horizons (the list is interminable) – am I expected to take seriously any Viennese psychiatrist, or any other surveyor of the human mind, who says that all this is just the abreaction, or the epiphenomena, of this or that biological process, or this or that primordial conflict, or this or that anything?
+In order to get to the “truth” about our fantastical bodies, do I need to engage in the futile effort of trying to imagine millions upon millions of finally unimaginable years that slowly lumbered toward the genetic math that made Scarlett Johansson look beautiful?
+And when we push open the heavy gate to our inner life, and find multi-universes of religion, philosophy, literature, painting, drama, dance, music, beauties, terrors, prospects, vistas, horizons (the list is interminable) – am I expected to take seriously any Viennese psychiatrist – however brilliant – or any other surveyor of the human mind, who says that all this is just the abreaction, or the epiphenomena, of this or that biological process, or this or that primordial conflict, or this or that anything?

 Can I watch even 15 minutes of Shakespeare, or for that matter five minutes of the evening news, and swallow these millimetre-deep attempts at explanation without derision?
-If you listen closely to the inner logic of genuine science (not the temperamental ideology of ‘scientism’, but honest-to-goodness serious and sober science), you will discover that everything we know about pions and protons and electrons and all the rest is extraordinarily interesting, but doesn’t change, even for a nanosecond, the validity and centrality of your everyday experience of things.
-It’s another perspective, and only that.
+If you listen closely to the inner logic of genuine science (not the temperamental ideology of scientism, but honest-to-goodness serious and sober science), you will discover that everything we know about pions and protons and electrons and all the rest is extraordinarily interesting indeed.
+However, it does not change, even for a nanosecond, the validity and centrality of your everyday experience of things.
+What is offered is only another perspective, and only that.

-And as for millions of years of evolution: again, more power to our biologists and keep up the good work.
+And as for millions of years of evolution: again, more power to our biologists and may they keep up the good work.
 But please give up the bad work of trying to explain the obvious miracle of our extraordinary human body through the exclusive explanatory method of piecemeal process.
-Something or somebody (I’m trying to shy away from theology here) is painting, or sculpting, or dreaming up a monument of beauty and meaning no deer or bear or even porpoise gets close to.
+Something or somebody – I am trying to shy away from theology here – is painting, or sculpting, or dreaming up a monument of beauty and meaning no mere material conglomeration, nor even a deer, a bear or a porpoise, can get close to.
 Something transcendent is clearly at work here.
-Not to see that is as much a variety of blindness as being born without eyes.
-So to our evolutionary biologists, with due respect for their solid (but subordinate) contributions to understanding human nature, I say: try to look more and to explain less.
+So to our evolutionary biologists, with due respect for their solid (but subordinate) contributions to understanding human nature, I say: try to look and gaze more and explain and reduce less.

 And finally, when we contemplate what worlds have been created from within the human mind – in science itself, and in art, philosophy and religion – we are only fooling ourselves if we deny that its mysterious fecundity bears witness to an origin from a source above and beyond it.
 In no intellectually serious way can we account for this through a mere summing up of inferior factors from the naturalistic matrix of reductionist narratives.
 It just doesn’t work.
 And any honest scientist worth his salt will – at least after a couple of martinis – agree.

 2) The vault of the starry sky is stunningly, overwhelmingly and irreducibly marvelous, and deeply, though mysteriously, meaningful.
 If you cannot see that, you haven’t looked long enough.
 Keep looking.
-Poetry will help you more than astrophysics, but not because it is less factual, but because it is more.
-Music will help too.
+Poetry will help you here more than astrophysics, but not because it is less factual, but because, in this context, it is more.